This post contains affiliate links. Thanks for your support!

 One more tip: If you have your husband, the engineer, going over problems sets with your 9th grader, be sure to pass along the answer booklet to him.
 He may appear to be one who uses every upper level math he ever learned on a daily basis, but it turns out that isn’t true.
 As I found out this evening.
 Hats off to you Dan…for the extra brain work this last six weeks or so!

 If you love Fred, share your experience with us here!

-** 2015-2016 update: This post is so popular that I thought it would be fun to update you on our progress.
-My oldest is now a senior in high school.
-He finished trig and we are poised to begin Calculus this semester.
+** 2016-2017update: This post is so popular that I thought it would be fun to update you on our progress.
+My oldest is a senior in high school.
+He’s doing Calculus this year.
 Fred still works!
-He’s still our math friend. **by
+He’s still our math friend. **